 - Patrick Earl Hammie Artist Talk: Wednesday, November 30, at 1:15 pm, William M. Staerkel Planetarium.
 This lecture is available online and in-person.
 To register for the online viewing, please visit: Patrick Earl Hammie virtual presentation If attending in person, no registration necessary.

 - Kumasi J. Barnett Online Artist Talk: Thursday, January 26, at 6:00 pm.
-Register Here for this online lecture
+View lecture here.

 - Stacey Robinson Artist Talk: Thursday, February 2, at 10:45 am in the William M. Staerkel Planetarium

 Curated by UIUC Associate Professor & Chair of Studio Arts Patrick Earl Hammie, "In Blackest Shade, In Darkest Light" features seven nationally recognized artists, including Hammie.